pam-afs-session 1.7

 BLURB

-pam-afs-session is a PAM module intended for use with a Kerberos v5 PAM module to obtain an AFS PAG and AFS tokens on login.
+pam-afs-session is a PAM module intended for use with a Kerberos PAM module to obtain an AFS PAG and AFS tokens on login.
 It puts every new session in a PAG regardless of whether it was authenticated with Kerberos and either uses Heimdal's libkafs or runs a configurable external program to obtain tokens.
-It supports using Heimdal's libkafs for the AFS interface and falls back to an internal implementation if libkafs isn't available.
+It supports using Heimdal's libkafs or OpenAFS's libkopenafs for the AFS interface and falls back to an internal implementation if libkafs isn't available.

 DESCRIPTION

-pam-afs-session is a PAM module that isolates each login in a separate AFS PAG (so that they will not trample on each other's AFS tokens) and supports either running an external program to obtain AFS tokens from a Kerberos v5 ticket cache or using Heimdal's libkafs library.
-It does not obtain tickets itself and must be used in conjunction with a Kerberos v5 PAM module to obtain tokens (setting up PAGs can be done without any Kerberos implementations).
+pam-afs-session is a PAM module that isolates each login in a separate AFS PAG (so that they will not trample on each other's AFS tokens) and supports either running an external program to obtain AFS tokens from a Kerberos ticket cache or using Heimdal's libkafs library.
+It does not obtain tickets itself and must be used in conjunction with a Kerberos PAM module to obtain tokens (setting up PAGs can be done without any Kerberos implementations).
 It provides only the setcred and session PAM functions.

 There are two ways this module can obtain tokens:

-For the AFS system call layer, pam-afs-session supports linking with the Heimdal libkafs library.
-As a fallback, and to support a low-dependency build, it also comes with a simple AFS system call implementation for either Linux or platforms that use syscall to call AFS functions.
-To use the built-in system call interface on Linux, the system must run a new enough version of OpenAFS or Arla to support AFS system calls through ioctl on a file in proc.
-On other systems, configure must be able to find the AFS header afs/param.h in order to get the system call numbers for that platform.
+For the AFS system call layer, pam-afs-session supports linking with the Heimdal libkafs library or OpenAFS's libkopenafs library.
+As a fallback, and to support a low-dependency build, it also comes with a simple AFS system call implementation for Linux, Mac OS X, Solaris, or platforms that use syscall to call AFS functions.
+It can also link with the older OpenAFS libraries when libkopenafs isn't available.

 The module can optionally be linked with Kerberos libraries to obtain configuration information from krb5.conf, to support the kdestroy option, and to use libkafs's functions for obtaining tokens.
-Either MIT Kerberos or Heimdal should work.

 COMPILING AND INSTALLING